 - Helplines are operated by trained staff who can provide support and offer resources for a variety of behavioral health conditions in addition to eating disorders, such as mood, anxiety, or substance use disorders that often co-exist with eating disorders.

 - An effective helpline should be organized by a reputable organization, employing specially trained staff educated on the best ways to offer support to someone struggling with bulimia.

-- The staff should be knowledgeable about the issues surrounding bulimia, aware of the resources that are available, and know how to direct callers to the help that they need.
+- The staff should be knowledgeable about the issues surrounding bulimia nervosa, aware of the resources that are available, and know how to direct callers to the help that they need.

 - Hotlines give callers the opportunity to connect to another person and reduce anxiety, isolation, or feelings of being overwhelmed.

-Bulimia is easy to overlook since much of the behavior occurs in secrecy.
+Bulimia nervosa is easy to overlook since much of the behavior occurs in secrecy.

-Helplines are especially good for linking callers to resources that offer appropriate treatment options, and for providing the support the caller needs to enter recovery.
+Helplines are especially good for referring callers to providers who offer appropriate treatment options, and for providing the support the caller needs to enter recovery.
 The simple act of calling a helpline can make a world of difference to an isolated person who is struggling.
 You may feel alone, but there are people waiting to listen and help.